sealuzh/cloud-workbench/README.md

 You might have to run `bundle exec rake test:prepare` first if you have any pending migration for the test environment.

+## Guard and Spork

+Start Guard and Spork with `bundle exec guard`.
+This will preload the testing environment once and automatically execute the test when files have been modified.

 # Limitations

 * Only AWS as provider supported due to the following dependencies